 SQL Server Always On availability groups support failover environments for a discrete set of user databases (availability databases).
 Each set of availability databases is hosted by an availability replica.

-With System Center 2016 - Operations Manager, SQL Always On is preferred over failover clustering to provide high availability for databases.
+With System Center 2016 and later - Operations Manager, SQL Always On is preferred over failover clustering to provide high availability for databases.
 All databases except the native mode Reporting Services installation, which uses two databases to separate persistent data storage from temporary storage requirements, can be hosted in an AlwaysOn Availability Group.

 To set up an availability group you'll need to deploy a Windows Server Failover Clustering (WSFC) cluster to host the availability replica, and enable Always On on the cluster nodes.
 You can then add the Operations Manager SQL Server database as an availability database.

 - Learn more about Always On prerequisites

 - Learn more about setting up a WSFC for Always On availability groups

 - Learn more about setting up an availability group